I:01:02 University Committees

 The Computer Executive Committee should: (1) assume responsibility for the long-range Computer Information System Plan; (2) develop and administer a comprehensive plan for integrating the use of technology throughout the University; (3) provide information and direction to the Administrative Computing Committee and the Instructional Technology Committee; and (4) assume responsibility for campus information technology policy recommendations.

 3. Instructional Technology Committee (Special Purpose)

 The Instructional Technology Committee should be composed of one faculty member from each of the academic colleges, one academic chair, one academic dean, one administrator from the Division of Business and Finance, one administrator from the Information Technology Division, two administrators from Student Affairs, one faculty/administrator from the University Library, one computer lab director/faculty advisor, two Faculty Senate representatives, the current President of SGA and one undergraduate student.
-Ex-officio member is the Director of Academic Technology in Academic Affairs (this results in 18 voting members and one non-voting member).
+Ex-officio member is the Director of Academic Technology in Academic Affairs (this results in 19 voting members and one non-voting member).
+For the purpose of this committee, the College of Mass Communication, the University Library and the University College should be considered as separate units; the committee will include one representative from each unit.
 The Vice President of Information Technology and CIO shall recommend a committee chair to the President.

 The role of the Instructional Technology Committee should be: (1) to develop University priorities for instructional technology and to recommend to the Vice President of Information Technology and CIO the allocation of student technology access fees based on these priorities; (2) to develop classroom uses for campus technology; (3) to provide advice of technology needs for research; and (4) to provide advice to academic users who have computer hardware, software and service needs.
 The Computer Executive Committee may give a specific charge to this committee each year.